Standards & Speciality Standards

 Indiana is leading the way in the nation with the Indiana Afterschool Standards, Specialty Standards, and Indiana Quality Program Self-Assessment.

 The purpose of the Indiana Afterschool Standards is to outline the path and steps that lead to high quality youth programs that take place outside the school day.
-The afterschool standards are based on national research and best practices in the youth wwwelopment and education fields.
+The afterschool standards are based on national research and best practices in the youth development and education fields.

 The IN Afterschool Standards and Specialty Standards are voluntary statewide standards that may serve as: